Best Alfred Alternatives in 2026

 - Multi-channel support: Connects Gmail, Outlook, Slack, and Microsoft Teams in a unified view

-- MCP Server Support: Pre-built connections to GitHub, Notion, HubSpot, Jira, Dropbox, and Salesforce
+- MCP Server Support: Pre-built connections to GitHub, Notion, HubSpot, Jira, Dropbox, and Asana

 Why It Stands Apart:

-While Alfred and Raycast require you to know what task needs doing and manually trigger it, workflows trigger automatically when relevant messages arrive.
-An email containing a request can automatically create a task, update your CRM, and notify the right team member without any manual intervention.
+Alfred and Raycast need you to know which task to do and trigger it yourself.
+Workflows fire on their own when a relevant message arrives.
+An email with a request can create a task, update your CRM, and notify the right teammate, all without you lifting a finger.

-The platform’s integration architecture supports any MCP-compatible API, meaning custom internal tools can connect alongside standard business applications.
-This extensibility solves a problem traditional launchers cannot: orchestrating work across your entire tool stack based on the content of your communications.
+Its integration architecture supports any MCP-compatible API, so custom internal tools plug in next to standard business apps.
+That extensibility does something traditional launchers can’t: orchestrate work across your whole tool stack based on what’s in your communications.

-For founders, operations leads, and engineering managers dealing with high message volume, this+that transforms the inbox from a source of work into a system that completes work.
+For founders, operations leads, and engineering managers buried in messages, this+that turns the inbox from a source of work into a system that gets the work done.

 2. Raycast

-Raycast has emerged as the leading direct Alfred competitor, offering a sleek interface, extensive extension marketplace, and native AI capabilities that push the launcher category forward.
+Raycast has become the leading direct Alfred competitor, with a sleek interface, a deep extension marketplace, and native AI that pushes the launcher category forward.

 Key Features